FindMySchool LogoFindMySchool

 Narrow Subject Choices (Limited) At GCSE, while breadth is offered, the expectation leans toward taking science, languages, and humanities options rather than technical or vocational pathways.
 Students choosing triple science and four languages will have less time for other areas.
 The school's culture subtly prioritizes traditional academic subjects; this is not problematic for most but worth awareness.

 Urmston Grammar offers a genuinely elite academic experience within the state sector.
-Results place it in the top 4% of schools in England at GCSE, and the sixth form sits within the top 17% at A-level.
+Current FindMySchool data places it 278th out of 3,895 for GCSE academic outcomes and 373rd out of 2,549 for A-level academic outcomes.
 The school combines high expectations with genuine pastoral care.
 Teachers are expert and engaged.
 The extracurricular landscape is genuinely broad.
 For families with children who have been identified as highly academically able and who will thrive in a competitive, structured, intellectually demanding environment, this school delivers something remarkable: first-class education at zero cost.

 The primary challenge is gaining admission.
-With over six applications for every place, entry is the true barrier; securing a place here represents a genuine achievement.
+Entry through the selective entrance examination and Trafford's current coordinated admissions process is the true barrier; securing a place here represents a genuine achievement.
 Once through the door, the education is secure and stretching.
 Best suited to highly able students who are resilient, independent, and self-motivated; students who enjoy challenge for its own sake; and families who can support a child through the entrance examination process and any adjustment difficulties in Year 7.
 The school is not for families seeking a nurturing, less pressured environment or those uncomfortable with selection.

 Yes.
 Urmston Grammar is rated Good by Ofsted (2022 inspection).
-GCSE results place it 172nd in England (FindMySchool ranking, top 4%), with 73% of grades achieving 9-7.
-The A-level ranking stands at 441st in England (FindMySchool ranking, top 17%), with 67% achieving A*-B. Academic results are consistently strong, and the school maintains an excellent pastoral care culture.
+GCSE results place it 278th in England for academic outcomes (FindMySchool ranking, top 8%), with 62% of published grades achieving 9-7 and an Attainment 8 score of 71.7.
+The A-level ranking stands at 373rd in England for academic outcomes (FindMySchool ranking, top 15%), with 80% achieving A*-B. Academic results are consistently strong, and the school maintains an excellent pastoral care culture.

 Entry is very competitive.
-In 2024, 1,056 applications arrived for 169 Year 7 places (6.25 applications per place).
-Admission is via entrance examination, not catchment or distance.
+Admission is via entrance examination, not catchment or distance, and families then follow Trafford's coordinated secondary admissions process for Year 7.
+Check the school's current entrance-test timetable and the council's current application timetable for the relevant entry year.
 The examination assesses reasoning and academic potential.
 Most applicants receive external tutoring; the school advises this is not necessary, though in practice it is nearly universal.

 The school includes a state-of-the-art Music Room (opened by composer George Fenton), dedicated drama studio theatre, AstroTurf sports facility, sports hall, Reading Room, conference room, main hall, and multiple science laboratories.
 The campus also has modern IT facilities with campus-wide WiFi and cloud-based learning systems.